Variolation: India

-India has been suggested as another possible origin.
+India has been suggested as possible origin.
 There are two accounts from the 18th century of inoculations being performed by itinerant Brahmins: Oliver Coult wrote in 1731 that it had been "first performed by Dununtary a physician of Champanagar" about 150 years before that time (Dhanvantari being the name of the Hindu God of medicine, and a common name among physicians).
 In 1768, John Zephaniah Holwell wrote of its being practiced for many hundreds of years.
 Aspects of these accounts have been called into question, but by 1768, inoculation was reportedly being practiced in Bengal.
+A 1768 letter written by Reverend Mr. Chais (originally in Dutch), described that variolation had been practiced in the Bengal province "for a very long time".
+The letter describes two methods of variolation: one in which dried scabs from the previous year are rubbed into small pricks made by a needle in the arm, and another in which the dried scabs are mixed with sugar and swallowed by the patient with a sweet and pleasant liquid.
 The doctors who performed this procedure were known as Tikadars.
 The term tika is still in use now to mean 'vaccination' in many Indian languages.
 Holwell ascribes this account to his Brahman informants.
 However, such a theory has not yet been discovered in any Sanskrit or vernacular treatise.
 Several historians have suggested that variolation may be older than the 18th century in India.
 However, these reports have been disputed.
 The original ancient text describing this method has not been found.
 A 2012 paper argued that "since the claim that it was an ancient practice in India has been rejected, there is no reason to assume that it began there".
 The idea that inoculation originated in India has also been taken into account, although there is little evidence in ancient Sanskrit medical texts clearly describing the practice.
 The rumor that vaccination was documented in India before the discoveries of Edward Jenner, widespread since the nineteenth century, can be traced to propaganda tracts written in Sanskrit and the Indian vernaculars by colonial officers, designed to convince pious Indians to accept the newly discovered Jennerian procedure and abandon older variolation practices.